tramitit/guides/en/france/daycare_registration.md

 ---
-title: "Daycare registration"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["France"]
+categories:
-meta_title: ""
+- France
+date: '2024-06-07'
-description: "A guide on how to register your child for daycare"
+description: Learn how to register your child for daycare in Canada, criteria, application process, documents needed.
+Discover daycare providers in Ontario and Québec.
 draft: false
+meta_title: 'Daycare Registration in Canada: Process, Providers & Requirements'
+title: 'Daycare Registration in Canada: Process, Providers & Requirements'
-translationKey: "france-daycare_registration"
+translationKey: france-daycare_registration
 ---

 ## Description
 ### What is it?